Table of contents

 LOLER requires that all equipment used for lifting is fit for the purpose, appropriate for the task and suitably marked.
 In some cases, depending on the equipment in question, cranes and machinery will be subject to statutory periodic ‘thorough examinations’ of lifting equipment.
+The inspection of lifting equipment includes a thorough examination of critical parts.
 Records must be kept of all lifting inspections and any defects found must be reported to both the person responsible and the relevant enforcing authority.

 Why is there a legal obligation to inspect cranes and hoists?